qbk955/moosicplaylists/README.md

 # Playlist Clustering Project

 ## Summary
 This project explores the potential of using machine learning to automate the creation of music playlists, a task traditionally handled by human curators.
 The primary goal was to determine if machine learning could create cohesive and personalized playlists by clustering songs based on their audio features.
-The project utilized K-Means clustering to group songs into distinct clusters, which were then used to generate playlists.
+The project utilized K-Means clustering (After learning about other possibilieties too) to group songs into distinct clusters, which were then used to generate playlists.

 ## Languages and Libraries Used
 - **Languages:**